siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into AlertStream;
 ```

-Following Siddhi App, alerts if the temperature did not reduce 12 degrees within 5 minutes of switching on the regulator.
+This Siddhi Application generates an alert if the temperature does not reduce to 12 degrees within 5 minutes of switching on the regulator.

 ```sql
 define stream RegulatorStateChangeStream(deviceID long, roomNo int, tempSet double, action string);